Santa Cristina is a special wine…

 This bottle of Santa Cristina was given to me by my sister’s in-laws last year, during the holidays.
 It’s made from a blend of Merlot, Syrah, Sangiovese, and Cabernet.
 And, you can find it just about anywhere: Total Wine, local grocery stores, online, etc., in the $9.99 to $13.99 range.
 What makes it a special wine isn’t it’s IGT classification, it’s because Jean and Tommy gave it to me (I appreciated the gift so much!).
 Jean has been going through cancer treatments for what seems like forever (although you wouldn’t know it because she never complains or talks about it) and when I recently saw them, her hair had almost grown back to where it was before and she looked great!
 So, when I opened this Italian red, I cheered to them, cheered to her health, and absorbed a moment of gratefulness.

-It had a medium to full body, with a pretty, clear ruby hue in the glassa nice, easy-drinking red— and much smoother than many of the Italian blends I’ve tried within the same price range.
+It had a medium to full body, with a pretty, clear ruby hue in the glass.
+A nice, easy-drinking red— and much smoother than many of the Italian blends I’ve tried within the same price range.
 Perhaps the addition of Syrah made it a bit softer?
 The tannins were smooth, and while the finish wasn’t memorable, it’s a budget friendly bottle to have on hand for your daily table wine.
-Although, it’s a literal step above a Vdt (Vino da Tavola = “table wine”) which is the lowest designation for Italian wines.
+It’s also a level above the Vdt designation (Vino da Tavola = “table wine”).

 Sangiovese is the most popular Italian wine grape.